Skip to Content

 • Reproduction: Both sexual and asexual

-Research suggests nematodes comprise a significant portion of Earth’s biodiversity, with estimates that 80% of all individual animals on the planet may be nematodes.
+Research suggests nematodes comprise a significant portion of Earth’s biodiversity, with estimates that 80% of all animals may be nematodes.
 Their presence is key in nutrient cycling, yet some species are known to impact human health negatively as parasites.

 Nerka